ErikPohl-Lot49-Projects/Han-Shot-First/README.md

 # ViewTree Search CLI

-ViewTree Search CLI is a CLI which allows a user to load ViewTree JSON scripts from files or from URLs and then perform selector searches on it.
+ViewTree Search CLI is a command-line interface which allows a user to load ViewTree JSON scripts from files or from URLs and then perform selector searches on it.

 **_What is a ViewTree?_**
 A ViewTree is a hierarchical JSON with attributes which describe a view.